Noupin/atropos/README.md

   outside Docker.
 In containers it still uses `/data`.
 Override with `DATA_DIR=/your/path` if you need a different location; setting `IN_DOCKER=1` forces Docker semantics for custom environments.

+### Configure social handles

+- Edit [`api/social_handles.json`](api/social_handles.json) to control which
+  accounts the marketing API fetches.
+The JSON maps each platform name to an array of handles.
+- Override the file location with the `SOCIAL_CONFIG_FILE` environment variable or inject a full configuration via `SOCIAL_OVERVIEW_HANDLES` (JSON string) when deploying.